-Project level HRA will need to assess implications for European sites arising from their scheme for example through increased recreation pressure.
-There may be a need for adequate mitigation such as and provide adequate green infrastructure.-HRAs should be evidence based and draw on available information such as the Norfolk wide visitor survey work undertaken by Footprint Ecology.
+Project level HRA will need to assess implications for European sites arising from increased recreation pressure and provide adequate green infrastructure - HRAs should be evidence based and draw on available information.

-• Location of development
+Location of development

 The policy approach will be to prevent development beyond settlements other than in exceptional circumstances, or which accords with the Authority's statutory purposes.
 Development within settlements would be permitted only where it meets criteria covering issues such as flood risk, satisfactory provision of infrastructure and design.